-Document 1 - Code of Conduct
+Draft RIPE Code of Conduct

 Introduction

-For over a quarter of a century, the RIPE community's strength has come from its breadth of experience, diversity of views, and open, respectful exchange of ideas – values that we want all RIPE community members to uphold.
-Therefore, everybody who participates in our community is required to conform to the RIPE Code of Conduct (CoC).
+For more than a quarter of a century, the RIPE community's strength has come from its breadth of experience, diversity of views, and open, respectful exchange of ideas.
+These are values that we want all RIPE community members to uphold.
+Therefore, everyone who participates in our community must adhere to the RIPE Code of Conduct (CoC).

 Rationale

-Our goals with having this Code of Conduct are:
+Our goals in having this Code of Conduct are:

 To help everyone feel safe and included.
-Many participants are new to our community.
-Some participants may have had poor experiences in other communities.
-We want to set the expectation that harassment and other unacceptable behaviours are not acceptable.
-If people do have an unpleasant experience, they will know that it’s neither the norm nor acceptable to us as a community.
+Many people will be new to our community.
+Some may have had negative experiences in other communities.
+We want to set a clear expectation that harassment and related behaviours are not tolerated here.
+If people do have an unpleasant experience, they will know that this is neither the norm nor acceptable to us as a community.

-To ensure everyone is aware of expected behaviour.
-We are a diverse community and having a CoC makes the expectations of everybody’s behaviour explicit and transparent.
+To make everyone aware of expected behaviour.
+We are a diverse community; a CoC sets clear expectations in terms of how people should behave.

 Scope